opc-cpvp/sondage-survey-external/README.md

 -) Put a spinner when completing the survey since there is 2 api calls.
 Bootstrap.
 Talk to Josh.
 Vue component.
 PBR client project
 -) PDF: Try to have only one json to manage
 -) Add "maxLength": value to all the property that have a maximum in the json -) Get rid of the 'survey' global variable.
 That causes an issues with lint
+		-	There is a problem with the navigation
+		-	There is a problem with the checkboxes with html

 ### Mode details required or help required